jmschindele/group_project_2/README.md

   2. New User

   ### Returning User
-  * Upon opening the application you will be automatically navigated to the login screen.
+  * Upon opening the application you will be automatically navigated to a screen that has a login button.
+  * Click this button to enter the login portal.
   * Enter your chosen username and password.
   * Once verified you will be navigated to the main screen where you will see 4 categories, each containing the saved information for your spouse/significant other.
     * The Dates category shows the list of dates entered and a countdown clock to the next date.